rankutah/blog/sites/rank-utah/content/about.md

 Work directly with me, a local expert, who personally manages your entire project from planning to launch.
 Every site is optimized to help customers find you on search, helping you get more calls and bookings.
 A simple monthly service covers your new website, managed hosting, and unlimited content updates.
 Partner with me for a clear and powerful online presence in Utah County and statewide.

-Call or text me for questions or to get started.
+Call or text me for questions or to get started at (385) 323-8130

-## Meet the Founder
+## Meet Your Web Designer

 I love partnering with business owners and specialize in building fast custom websites that turn visits into calls, bookings, and messages.
 Personally, I enjoy running, audiobooks, and all things tech.
 After growing up in St. George and living in various parts of the state, I now live in Orem with my wife and three daughters.
 I graduated from Southern Virginia University in Business and completed my Master’s degree at the University of Utah in Software Development.